misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 ## 9.3 Gradients

-There are two new image types defined by CSS that are described entirely in CSS: lin‐ ear gradients and radial gradients.
+There are two new image types defined by CSS that are described entirely in CSS: linear gradients and radial gradients.
 Of each type, there are two sub-types: repeating and non-repeating.
-Gradients are most often used in backgrounds, which is why they’re being covered here, though they can be used in any context where an image is permitted—list-style-image, for example.
+Gradients are most often used in backgrounds, which is why they’re being covered here, though they can be used in any context where an image is permitted—`list-style-image`, for example.

 A gradient is just a smooth visual transition from one color to another.
 For example, a gradient from white to black will start white, run through successively darker shades of gray, and eventually arrive at black.
 How gradual or abrupt a transition that is depends on how much space the gradient has to operate.
 If you run from white to black over 100 pixels, then each pixel along the gradient’s progression will be another 1% darker gray.
 This is diagrammed in Figure 9-63.

 <Figures figure="9-63">The progression of a simple gradient</Figures>

-As we go through the process of exploring gradients, always keep this in mind: gradi‐ ents are images.
+As we go through the process of exploring gradients, always keep this in mind: `gradients are images`.
 It doesn’t matter that you describe them by typing CSS—they are every bit as much images as SVGs, PNG, GIFs, and so on.

-What’s interesting about gradients is that they have no intrinsic dimensions, which means that if the background-size property’s value auto is used, it is treated as if it were 100%.
-Thus, if you don’t define a background-size for a background gradient, it will be set to the default value of auto, which is the same as declaring 100% 100%.
+What’s interesting about gradients is that they have no intrinsic dimensions, which means that if the `background-size` property’s value `auto` is used, it is treated as if it were `100%`.
+Thus, if you don’t define a `background-size` for a background gradient, it will be set to the default value of `auto`, which is the same as declaring 100% 100%.
 So, by default, background gradients fill in the entire background positioning area.

 ### 9.3.1 Linear Gradients

-Linear gradients are gradient fills that proceed along a linear vector, referred to as the gradient line.
+Linear gradients are gradient fills that proceed along a linear vector, referred to as the `gradient line`.
 They can be anything but simple, however.
-Here are a few relatively sim‐ ple gradients, with the results shown in Figure 9-64:
+Here are a few relatively simple gradients, with the results shown in Figure 9-64:

 ```css
 #ex01 {